 Bitcoin is one kind of digital currency or cryptocurrency, a medium of exchange that exists exclusively online.
 The currency broke into mainstream consciousness in 2017, as its price ran up thousands of dollars over the course of the year.
-More recently, it skyrocketed in 2020 and 2021, stoking even more fever about the cryptocurrency and the potential to get rich quickly.
+More recently, it skyrocketed in 2020 and 2021, as traders saw it as a way to get rich quickly, before plummeting massively in 2022.

 Bitcoin has created much controversy, from proponents who say it’s the future of currency to those who decry it as a speculative bubble.
 Here’s what you need to know about Bitcoin, how it works and some of its drawbacks.